 Tethys Petroleum Limited is an oil and gas exploration and production company currently focused on Central Asia and the Caspian Region with projects in Kazakhstan, Tajikistan and Georgia.
 Tethys Petroleum has a diversified portfolio of assets including existing oil and gas production, frontier high impact exploration and unconventional resources.
-Tethys is a public company with its primary listing on the main board of the Toronto Stock Exchange (TSX) - the world's largest exchange for oil and gas companies, and a secondary listing on the main board of the London Stock Exchange (LSE).
+Tethys is a public company with its listing on the main board of the Toronto Stock Exchange (TSX) - the world's largest exchange for oil and gas companies.

 Four contracts: Kyzyloi Production Contract and Akkulka Production Contract (gas contracts), Akkulka Exploration Contract (includes Doris oil field and others) and Kul-bas E&P Contract

 Existing gas production with plans to increase by drilling new wells and tying in exsiting ones

 First oil discovery in the whole area in 2010 - “Doris” produced to date 3.4 MM bbls

 Exploration upside potential from Klymene prospect in the Kul-Bas area

 Approximately 36,000 sq. km of high potential exploration acreage in world class basin

 In June, 2013, Tethys completed a farm-out agreement with subsidiaries of Total and China National Petroleum Corporation ("CNPC") for its Bokhtar Production Sharing Contract